bdaProjectKYC/projectcode/README.md

 To start the project in local:

-In projectcode root folder, run "npm install", then run "yarn dev" .
-This will run hte node code on express server
+In projectcode root folder, run "npm install", then run "npm start".
+Alternatively, for yarn, use "yarn dev" .
+This will run hte node code on express server.

-then do "cd client" to go into the client folder and then run "npm install".
-Next run "yarn start"
+Then do "cd client" to go into the client folder and then run "npm install".
+Next run "npm start" if using npm to start the client on localhost.
+Alternatively for yarn, use "yarn start".